pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>WaitForDnsNameIpMatchOnStartup indicates whether PD and TiKV has to wait
+<p>WaitForDnsNameIpMatchOnStartup indicates whether PD and TiKV has to wait until local IP address matches
-until local IP address matches the one published to external DNS</p>
+the one published to external DNS.
+This feature is only available with StartScriptVersion: v2</p>
 </td>
 </tr>
 </table>